 Canada’s booming real estate market has pushed the Government regulator to increase the Stress Test.
 First introduced in Canada in 2018, the mortgage Stress Test for mortgages requires lenders to check that mortgage applicants could still make payments based on the higher of the Bank of Canada’s qualifying rate.

 To complete a Stress Test, mortgage lenders calculate the Gross Debt Service (GDS) and Total Debt Service (TDS) ratios to determine if applicants have an income high enough and debt low enough to make mortgage payments based on the higher should rates increase.
-When your down payment is less than 20% of the purchase price, you will need an insured mortgage.
 That is when the mortgage stress test comes into play.

 The new Stress Test rules will make purchasing homes slightly more of a challenge for some first-time homebuyers.
 Most home buyers will not see a significant impact.
 When you are considering your mortgage options, always discuss your situation with your Royal Lepage Agent.
 Depending on your circumstances, you will want to review your household budget.
 Reducing discretionary spending or paying off debt may be a good idea.
 In addition, you may need to reduce your budget and pay off other debt to prove to your lender that you can afford the new mortgage.